-Additional Responses Parents will be able to participate in volunteer activities, namely duty free lunch for teachers, field trips, celebratory ice cream socials, etc. Parents will be engaged in texts and e-mails in their chosen language, strengthening the line of communication between parents and teachers.
+Parents will be engaged in texts and e-mails in their chosen language, strengthening the line of communication between parents and teachers.
 The Parent Liaison is available for questions, teaching, and materials.

-School Improvement Plan 2021 - 2022
+School Improvement Plan 2022 - 2023

 Fayette County Flat Rock Middle School